 Grey nicker's Relationship with Humans

 Seed and the root-bark are used to treat intermittent fevers.
 Seeds are useful to disperse swelling, restrain haemorrhage and keep off infectious diseases.
-Seeds are used for jewellery.
+Seeds was used for jewellery and in traditional indoor games.

 Grey nicker habitat